juhele/opengeodata/Airborne_gammaspectrometry_demo_data/readme.md

 ### 1) package_0_Australia_demo_airborne_gammaspectrometry_data_PEI_project_data ###

 - This package contains data for flight project (including separate files with survey- and tie-lines definitions) in Pico Envirotec defined format.
 Can be loaded using [PEIConvert](http://picoenvirotec.com/enviro/peiconvert/) or AGIS software.
-Tthe files themselves are formatted text files which can be opened using an advanced text editor like [Notepad++](https://notepad-plus-plus.org)
+The files themselves are formatted text files which can be opened using an advanced text editor like [Notepad++](https://notepad-plus-plus.org)

 AUS_Uluru_IRIS_demo_project_2017-04-01_final.xyz - main file (incl. flight polygon definition etc.)